Guided Reading in the Classroom: Strategies for Success

 Generally speaking, guided reading involves teaching groups of children according to their ability levels.
-The exact number in each group will depend on the number of children in the class, as well as how well they do in a baseline reading assessment.
+The exact number in each group will depend on the number of children in the class and how well they do in a baseline reading assessment.

-In essence, guided reading is all about teaching to the various needs of the leveled groups in the classroom.
-It endeavors to instruct the students in a range of reading strategies that can be later applied independently to any new book the student encounters.
+In essence, guided reading is all about teaching to the various needs of the levelled groups in the classroom.
+It endeavours to instruct the students in a range of reading strategies that can be applied independently to any new book they encounter.

 How is Guided Reading Organized?

-To implement guided reading successfully, multiple copies of graded readers will be needed.
+Multiple copies of graded readers will be needed to implement guided reading successfully.
 You will also need to assess each student’s reading abilities to enable you to group them according to their specific ability.

 For our elementary-aged (or primary-aged) students, reading should be a daily activity.
 Given the size of the average class, guided reading is often the main method employed to teach reading.